denuoweb/denuoweb/README.md

 - 👋 Hi, I’m @denuoweb
-- 👀 I’m interested in finding employment doing linux system administration or programming
+- 👀 I’m interested in linux system administration and general programming
-- 🌱 I’m currently learning programming in college
 - 📫 How to reach me: jaron@rosenau.info

 <!---